Michael O'Connor (footballer, born 1998)

-Michael O'Connor (born 31 July 1998) is an Irish professional footballer who plays as a striker for Glenavon.
-He previously played for Scottish Premiership club Ross County, League of Ireland clubs Dundalk, Shamrock Rovers, Finn Harps, Waterford and Shelbourne, NIFL Premiership sides Linfield, Glentoran and Dungannon Swifts, and in Sweden for Ytterhogdals IK and Gottne IF.
+Michael O'Connor (born 31 July 1998) is an Irish professional footballer who plays as a striker for Oxford Sunnyside.
+He previously played for Scottish Premiership club Ross County, League of Ireland clubs Dundalk, Shamrock Rovers, Finn Harps, Waterford and Shelbourne, NIFL Premiership sides Linfield, Glentoran Dungannon Swifts and Glenavon, and in Sweden for Ytterhogdals IK and Gottne IF.

 Club career

 Early career

 O'Connor started his career with his local club Rangers in Dundalk.
 He moved to famous youth club St Kevin's Boys in Dublin in 2010.
 He finished top goalscorer in his first two seasons which in 2012 saw him chosen for the league representative side of the Dublin & District Schoolboys League for their Kennedy Cup campaign where they became All-Ireland champions.
 His performances at the Kennedy Cup earned him a move to Bristol City.
 He returned to his hometown club Dundalk in September 2014, initially playing with their under 19 side in the League of Ireland U19 Division before gradually breaking into the first team squad.